WestDRI/wgpages/content/python202302/python-11-numpy.md

 Python interpreter can't make any assumptions about what will come next in a list, so it treats everything as a generic object with its own type and size.
 As lists get longer, eventually performance takes a hit.

 Python does not have any mechanism for a uniform/homogeneous list, where -- to jump to element #1000 -- you just take the memory address of the very first element and then increment it by (element size in bytes) x 999. **Numpy** library fills this gap by adding the concept of homogenous collections to python -- `numpy.ndarray`s -- which are multidimensional, homogeneous arrays of fixed-size items (most commonly numbers).

 1. This brings large performance benefits!
   - no reading of extra bits (type, size, reference count)
   - no type checking
   - contiguous allocation in memory
+  - numpy was written in C &nbsp;⇒&nbsp; pre-compiled
 2. numpy lets you work with mathematical arrays.

 Lists and numpy arrays behave very differently: